DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

 **Algorithms**: We adopt the basic [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907), GCN with node attributes, and [Text Graph Convolutional Networks (TextGCN)](https://arxiv.org/abs/1809.05679) as our baseline methods.
-For the basic GCN model, we use a two-layer GCN to learn the vector representations of nodes.
+For GCN model, we use a two-layer GCN to learn the vector representations of nodes.
 We concatenate the vectors of two nodes to represent a potential edge and then use a dense layer to compute the predictions.
-[Here](https://github.com/rusty1s/pytorch_geometric) is a pytorch implementation of GCN.
+For the GCN model with node attributes, we take the text feature as node attributes following this strategy: First, we pre-process the text of all papers in a dataset with segmentation, stemming and filtering the stopwords.
+Then we choose 1,000 words with the highest frequency.
+Finally, we take the TF-IDF value vector as the node attribute of each paper.
 ### Experimental Settings of Citation Contextual Text Generaion

 **Validation setting**: Each dataset includes a training set, a validation set, and a test set.
 The test set contains citation contexts of 10% of citation links.
 The validation contains citation contexts of 10% of citation links in the training set.

 **Evaluation methods**: Recall-Oriented Understudy for Gisting Evaluation (ROUGE), BiLingual Evaluation Understudy (BLEU), and Metric for Evaluation of Translation with Explicit ORdering (METEOR)

-**Algorithms**: We choose a [sequence-to-sequence summarization model](https://arxiv.org/abs/1602.06023) as baseline method for citation contextual text generation.
+**Algorithms**: We choose a classic [sequence-to-sequence summarization model](https://arxiv.org/abs/1602.06023) as baseline method for citation contextual text generation.
 In this model, we concatenate the abstracts of the citing paper and cited paper as input texts, and apply the attentional encoder-decoder RNN to generate the output texts.

 ### Dataset 1: [node2vec](https://drive.google.com/file/d/12zfP1UhFEaVJysCpP8EqmfwJLLTNJ0Y_/view?usp=sharing).
 Topic: Graph learning.
 Center paper: [node2vec: Scalable feature learning for networks](https://dl.acm.org/doi/10.1145/2939672.2939754) (ID: 29688)